The first shots of both the 1st and 2nd Anglo-Boer Wars were fired in the North West.

 Negotiations for peace began on March 23, 1902, and on May 31 Afrikaner leaders signed the Treaty of Vereeniging.
 The settlement provided for the end of hostilities and eventual self-government to the Transvaal and the Orange Free State as colonies of the British Empire.

 Britain agreed in turn to pay a £3 million indemnity for rehabilitation, and granted amnesty and repatriation to Afrikaner soldiers who pledged their loyalty to the British monarch.

 In the course of the Afrikaner War, British losses totaled about 28,000 men.
 Afrikaner losses were about 4,000 men, plus more than 26,000 civilians who died from disease in concentration camps.
 Thousands of black Africans died in the camps.

 The Treaty of Vereeniging brought peace and political unification to South Africa but did not erase the underlying causes that had triggered the conflict.
 Even after the establishment of the Union of South Africa in 1910, the Afrikaners, by and large, kept themselves culturally and socially separate – a fact that has begun to change only in recent years.

 Many of the battle sites and war cemeteries have been restored in the province.
 Special events were hosted as part of the centenary commemorations of the war during 2001/2002

-The North West has a rich history of clashes that strectch between the coming of the Voortrekkers and the end of the Anglo-Boer Wars.
-The bulk of these battles occured during the final two years of the Second Ango-Boer War with the Siege of Mafikeng (14 October 1899 till 17 May 1900).
+The North West has a rich history of clashes that stretch between the coming of the Voortrekkers and the end of the Anglo-Boer Wars.
+The bulk of these battles occurred during the final two years of the Second Ango-Boer War with the Siege of Mafikeng (14 October 1899 till 17 May 1900).